Tuesday, January 24

 Morale plummeted again.
 Productivity plummeted again.

-This time it took a long time for team Marmalade to recover.
+And this time, it took a long time for Team Marmalade to recover.

-This is not the only time I have seen soliciting feedback backfire but it was definitely the worst.
+This isn’t the only time I’ve seen a request for feedback go wrong—but it was definitely the worst.

 No comments: